What is the Test to Treat Initiative?

 Effective March 7, HHS began distributing oral antiviral pills directly to participating Test to Treat pharmacy-based clinics, making more treatments available to more people in more locations.
 ASPR also launched a program for long-term care pharmacies to directly order these antivirals to facilitate increased access for eligible long-term care residents who are at increased risk for developing severe COVID-19.

-These pharmacy-based clinics and long-term care facilities join hundreds of federally qualified health centers (FQHCs) in our hardest-hit and highest-risk communities—these centers will provide access for people to get tested, receive a prescription from a healthcare provider if appropriate, and have their prescription filled, all at one convenient location.
+These pharmacy-based clinics and long-term care facilities join hundreds of FQHCs in our hardest-hit and highest-risk communities—these centers provide access for people to get tested, receive a prescription from a health care provider if appropriate, and have their prescription filled, all at one convenient location.

 Expanding Access to COVID-19 Treatments

-Expanding Access to COVID-19 Treatments Building upon the existing distribution of oral antivirals to thousands of locations across all states and territories, the Test to Treat initiative is part of a broader strategy to quickly connect eligible individuals who are at high risk of getting very sick from COVID-19 to appropriate treatments.
+Expanding access to COVID-19 treatments builds upon the existing distribution of oral antivirals to thousands of locations across all states and territories.
+The Test to Treat initiative is part of a broader strategy to quickly connect eligible individuals who are at high risk of getting very sick from COVID-19 to appropriate treatments.
 The Department of Veterans Affairs (VA) is also connecting our nation’s veterans who test positive at VA medical centers directly to treatment.
-For more information regarding available COVID-19 treatments, visit
+For more information regarding available COVID-19 treatments, see the

 Test to Treat Frequently Asked Questions